wethod/learning-center-source/content/marketing/index.md

 * **Net month**

-Use the **Import costs** button to copy all the G & A's rows from the previous year.
+Use the **Import costs** button to copy all the marketing costs' rows from the previous year.

 {{< img-center src="/uploads/2017/09/04/ZGIF-Marketing-TOP.gif" >}}